 Jerry West, Wilt Chamberlain, Kareem, Magic, Worthy, Shaq, Kobe etc…They just continue to plug-in star players into their lineup and march into the playoffs.

 There was a different mentality in Los Angeles, unlike other franchises, Lakers Nation use to view any early playoff exit as a season of failure.

-Kobe Bryant talked about winning titles as if he’d never won one before in his career and the Lakers have the Original Celebrity courtside seating during home games, Jack Nicholson.
+The late Kobe Bryant use talk about winning titles as if he’d never won one before in his career and the Lakers do have the Original Celebrity courtside seating during games – Jack Nicholson.

 But in 2012 the wheels really came off their wagon.